 What is the 1095-A form?

-If anyone in your household was covered by a Marketplace plan in 2015, you’ll get Form 1095-A, the Health Insurance Marketplace Statement, from the Health Insurance Marketplace.
+If anyone in your household was covered by a Marketplace plan in 2017, you’ll get Form 1095-A, the Health Insurance Marketplace Statement, from the Health Insurance Marketplace.
 The 1095-A is sent by the Marketplace, not the IRS or Community Health Options.
 The 1095-A includes 2017 information for all Marketplace plans held by people in your household, including:

 What is the 1095-B form?

 The 1095-B form is sent to consumers who purchase health insurance directly from a health insurance issuer (like Community Health Options) or who were covered through their employer who purchased insurance directly from a health insurance issuer or the Federal or State Small Business Marketplace.
 This form is sent by the health insurance issuer and contains information about your health care coverage.

 More information on Form 1095-B is available here: https://www.irs.gov/affordable-care-act/individuals-and-families/heres-what-you-need-to-do-with-your-form-1095b